March 29, 2023

 A | Cooking Culinary Terms

-Acidulation: The process of adding acid (such as lemon juice or vinegar) to a dish to add tartness and balance flavors.
+Acidulation: The process of adding acid (such as lemon juice or rice vinegar) to a dish to add tartness and balance flavors.

 Aerate: To incorporate air into a mixture, often by whisking or beating vigorously, to make it lighter and fluffier.